Potage Saint-Germain

 - Stock: It's your choice: Ham stock adds depth and a hint of smokiness.
 Chicken stock is lighter, while water makes it vegetarian.

-What To Serve With French Pea Soup
+What To Serve With Green Peas Soup

 - Crusty French bread